rsjtdrjgfuzkfg/thunderbird-experiments/examples/implementationprovider-aggregators/README.md

 # ImplementationProvider: Aggregators Example

-**You must use a version of git that supports symbolic links or copy the customui experiment into the experiments folder to use this example.**
+**You must use a version of git that supports symbolic links or copy the implementationprovider and cachingfix experiments into the experiments folder to use this example.**

 This example showcases using classes defined on a WebExtension background page from an experiment's parent script: it features two distinct classes that operate on a similar interface, hold state and have side-effects (in pure WebExtension code).